entrptaher/monorepo-example-lerna-parcel-mobx/README.md

 ## Explanation

+Note: You do not need `.babelrc` file on multiple folders most of the time on such monorepo.
+This shows how to deal with components with it's own config.

 ### Components
 The react-mobx is marked as `"source": true` in package.json to indicate parcel that it's another component and it should use babel config from the another-component folder.
 The babel config on react-mobx folder is ignored when you run another-component.

 ```json
 {